Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 • Appearance

-The colour is a pale yellow with brilliant silver highlights.
-Fine bubbles rise in regular columns from the base of the glass, forming a continuous ring along the side.
+The colour presents a pale yellow hue with brilliant silver highlights.
+Fine bubbles rise in regular columns from the base of the glass, feeding a continuous ring along the side.

 • Nose

-The nose opens with delicate toasted cereal aromas.
-The bouquet then unfolds notes of mirabelle plum, marzipan and almond paste, a reflection of eighty-four months of lees ageing.
-With aeration, a delicate hint of orange blossom emerges in the background.
+The olfactory approach opens with delicate notes of toasted cereals.
+The bouquet then unfolds aromas of mirabelle plum, marzipan and almond paste, reflecting the eighty-four months of lees ageing.
+Aeration reveals a delicate hint of orange blossom in the background.

 • Palate

-The attack is fruity and wonderfully fluid.
-The wine coats the palate with great delicacy, without any heaviness.
-The finish lingers with the zesty freshness of white pomelo, punctuated by a persistent saline note.
+The attack is fruity and remarkably fluid.
+The texture coats the palate with great delicacy and without heaviness.
+The finish extends the tasting experience with the zesty freshness of white pomelo, punctuated by a persistent saline note.

 Aperitif bites